anxhukumar/hashdrop/docs/security_model.md

 **No-vault mode**
 You provide a passphrase and take responsibility for managing it.
 Hashdrop does not trust the passphrase alone for key strength, so a random 16-byte salt is generated and used with Argon2 to derive the final DEK.
 The salt is stored in the database so the key can be re-derived later for decryption.

-> For a detailed walkthrough of the upload flow, see [Uploading Files](./uploading.md).

 ---

 ## File encryption